ClearCalcs/custom-diagram-boilerplate/README.md

 Scaffolding for creating custom diagram widgets in ClearCalcs

+TODO: Update Readme to point to docs, and also render the same readme page as docs

 ## Requirements

 -   Node > v19 - For installation instructions for various operating systems. [https://nodejs.org/en/download/package-manager](https://nodejs.org/en/download/package-manager)